nevetto/Motion_Detection_Alarm_system/README.md

 # Building Motion Detection Alarm System with Raspberry Pi
+The objective of this project is to detect if is there is an intruder or not, if  motion is sensed raise an alarm.
+The system can be set to armed and unarmed  state.

-For Alarm system two library is needed, which are:
+For the Alarm system two libraries are needed, which are:
 .
 LCD1602 (Library for 12C connection of the LCD1602 to the raspberry pi). the file is safe as LCD1602.py.
 .
 KPLIB (Library for reading a 16 button keypad on the raspberry pi). the fie is safe as KPLIB.py.